 Anytime you can learn something new, a fantastic thing happens, you grow.
 The story below is my story of Labor and how Laboring and Learning became Profitable.

-I am a huge believer in that Nothing Happens Until Something is Sold.
-If you want to grow, Learn to Sell; even in our times today, products and services are selling, so for me, that means there is always opportunity.
+I am a huge believer that Nothing Happens Until Something is Sold.
+So, if you want to grow, Learn to Sell; even today, products and services are selling, so for me, that means there is always opportunity.

-Portions of the following story is in a book I have taken FOREVER to complete.
+Portions of the following story are in a book I have taken FOREVER to complete.
 It is how learning to sell transformed my life.
-In All Labor There is Profit.
+In All Labor, There is Profit.

 During the 1980s